DavidG1981/Movie-Recommendation-System-Prediction/README.md

 From classic films like "The Godfather" and "Casablanca" to modern favorites like "Titanic" and "Pulp Fiction," this dataset covers a wide spectrum of cinematic experiences.
 By leveraging the data in this dataset, you can provide users with personalized movie recommendations based on their preferences, improving the overall user experience and engagement on your movie-related platform.

-link where you can find all the information: https://www.kaggle.com/datasets/muhammadbinimran/movie-recommendation-system-prediction-dataset/data?select=u.data
+Link where you can find all the information: https://www.kaggle.com/datasets/muhammadbinimran/movie-recommendation-system-prediction-dataset/data?select=u.data